Andimugni27/SEOSalon.github.io/README.md

 Hello TechOvers!

 I am Andi, and I am excited to present to you the SEA Salon website.
-This project is designed to provide comprehensive information about SEA Salon, ensuring our clients have the best experience possible.
+This project is designed to provide comprehensive information about SEA Salon, ensuring our clients have the best experience possible. <br>
 [Click here to see the website](https://andimugni27.github.io/SEOSalon.github.io/)

 ## About the Website